electron/electron/docs/api/remote.md

 The `remote` module provides a simple way to do inter-process communication (IPC) between the renderer process (web page) and the main process.

 In Electron, GUI-related modules (such as `dialog`, `menu` etc.) are only available in the main process, not in the renderer process.
-In order to use them from the render process, the ipc module is necessary to send inter-process messages to the main process.
+In order to use them from the renderer process, the `ipc` module is necessary to send inter-process messages to the main process.
 With the `remote` module, you can invoke methods of the main process object without explicitly sending inter-process messages, similar to Java's [RMI](http://en.wikipedia.org/wiki/Java_remote_method_invocation).

 An example of creating a browser window from a renderer process: